-It is the mission of the Birmingham United Soccer Association (BUSA) competitive soccer program to effectively develop players technically, tactically, physically, and psychologically in order to achieve their personal goals in relation to the game of soccer.
+It is the mission of Alabama FC to effectively develop players technically, tactically, physically, and psychologically in order to achieve their personal goals in relation to the game of soccer.
 The goal of the Executive Director/Director of Coaching (ED/DOC) and the Technical Staff is to provide training opportunities to enable players to reach their personal goal, whatever that may be.
 The coaching staff will focus on solid player development utilized to build highly competitive teams.
 All players should be confident that their playing ability will improve through their involvement with our competitive program.

-It is our goal to provide soccer players an opportunity to be part of a high quality player development program.
+It is our goal to provide soccer players an opportunity to be part of a high-quality player development program.
 Players should possess a strong desire and commitment to pursue competitive soccer.
 It is the intent of the Staff to find the appropriate team for any player committed to competing at a higher level.
 That commitment must be in the form of a strong work ethic, discipline, commitment of time to make practices and games and an increased financial commitment.
-It is not the intention of BUSA to turn any player away due to inability to meet financial commitments.
+It is not the intention of BUSA/Alabama FC to turn any player away due to inability to meet financial commitments.
 Club scholarships are available if deemed necessary through an application approval process.

-The Birmingham United Soccer Association (BUSA) will try to form competitive teams at each age level, boys and girls, beginning at Under 9 teams.
-Our Elite teams are the highest level teams that participate in the ASA state league and Region III Premier League.
-BUSA is the only club in Alabama that has the ECNL (Elite Club National League) for our girls and boys programs.
-ECNL teams are U13-U19 and competes at the highest level in club soccer offered in the Nation.
-The next level will be known as SCCL/RPL, Premier, Select or Nike teams and will typically compete in ASA DI/DII State League.
-It is not dictated that only one Elite and/or Select team can exist in each age group.
-If the player pool dictates that more than one Elite or Select level team exist, then additional teams will be formed as necessary.
-The club will also offer the Jr. Academy Program for ages U7-U9, which is a program designed for our registered recreational players, coached by competitive staff coaches, who are looking for competitive training in addition to their regular recreational team training.
+Alabama FC will try to form competitive teams at each age level, boys and girls, beginning at Under 9 teams.
+Our Premier teams are the highest-level teams that participate in the ASA state league and Region III Premier League.
+Alabama FC is the only club in Alabama that has the ECNL (Elite Club National League) for our girl's and boy's programs.
+ECNL teams are U13-U19 and compete at the highest level in club soccer offered in the Nation.
+Alabama FC also offers ECNL-RL (Elite Clubs National League - Regional League) as a 2nd division within the ECNL.
+The next level will be known as SCCL, Premier, Select or Nike teams and will typically compete in either SCCL (Southeastern Conference Champions League) or ASA's Alabama State League.
+It is not dictated that only one Premier and/or Select team can exist in each age group.
+If the player pool dictates that more than one Premier or Select level team exist, then additional teams will be formed as necessary.
+The club will also offer the Advanced Training Program for ages U6-U8, which is a program designed for our registered recreational players, coached by competitive staff coaches, who are looking for competitive training in addition to their regular recreational team training.

 A qualified professional coach will be assigned to each team.
 The ED/DOC and Technical Staff will evaluate and assign all coaches.
 Each team will have a team manager who will be primarily responsible for assisting the coach and club with team communication, registration for tournaments and hotels, and overseeing the team budget.
 Each team will compete at the appropriate level based on the assessment of the team's playing ability by the ED/DOC, the Technical staff and Head Coach.
-Teams U12's or higher will be assessed for play in ASA Division I or Division II, SCCL, RPL, or other approved leagues by BUSA leadership.
-Most U12 teams will play ASA Division II.
+Teams U12's or higher will be assessed for play in Alabama State League, SCCL, RPL, or other approved leagues by Alabama FC leadership.
+All U12 teams will play SCCL or Alabama State League.